emmabostian/fem-design-systems/docs/developing-styled-components.md

 Now let's implement our button states: hover, focused, active, and disabled.

-We can simply nest styling just as you would with a CSS pre-processor like Sass.
+We can nest styling just as you would with a CSS pre-processor like Sass.

 Since all three of my buttons (primary, secondary, and tertiary) have the same hover state, I'll add the state to the `Button` component.
 I'll also add a transition to smooth out the background and color changes.